AndresBo/mumonkan-practice-website/README.md

 # mumonkan-practice-website
-practice website using the mumonkan book as a source
+practice website.

+I do not own any of the source material.